 Your child:

 Are tests done to diagnose torticollis?
 Tests usually aren't needed to diagnose torticollis.
-The health care provider diagnoses it by asking questions, finding out what happened, and doing an exam.
+The healthcare provider diagnoses it by asking questions, finding out what happened, and doing an exam.

 Can torticollis happen again?
 Yes, torticollis can happen again.
-Call your health care provider any time your child has symptoms of torticollis.
+Call your healthcare provider anytime your child has symptoms of torticollis.